scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 * Used  `createNFTAsset` to create a non-fungible asset family and group.
 * Used  `mintNFT` to mint units of an NFT to the group.
 * Used  `getUTXOs` to fetch UTXOs for an address.
-We then converted the CB58 encoded UTXO to hex and decomposed it to it's individual components.
+We then converted the CB58 encoded UTXO to hex and decomposed it to it&rsquo;s individual components.
 * Used  `sendNFT` to transfer NFTs between addresses.

-In [Part 2](./non-fungible-token-pt-2) of this series we'll go more in depth by using AvalancheJS to create a protocol for our NFT payload and by issuing to multiple groups.
+In [Part 2](./non-fungible-token-pt-2) of this series we&rsquo;ll go more in depth by using AvalancheJS to create a protocol for our NFT payload and by issuing to multiple groups.